Damita Jo (album): Promotion

 To promote the record, Jackson was interviewed on talk shows hosted by David Letterman (left) and Jay Leno (right).

 In March 2004, Billboard reported that Jackson would embark on an extensive promotional tour for Damita Jo, comprising regions such as North America, Europe, and Japan.
 She first traveled to Europe, appearing on televised shows including TRL UK, Top of the Pops, and CD:UK.
 Upon returning to the United States, Jackson was interviewed on The Late Show with David Letterman, 106 & Park, and The Tonight Show with Jay Leno.
 The singer was then a guest on Good Morning America and On Air with Ryan Seacrest, with the shows being aired with a five-second delay due to concerns in the aftermath of her Super Bowl performance.
 She was the host and performer on Saturday Night Live; the show's network, NBC, insisted that the show would be aired without any delays.
 With Jackson's appearance, the show garnered its best ratings since 2002.

 BET aired About...
 Janet, where Jackson talked about music and life inspirations, while VH1 documented her life and career on a special for Driven.
 She also appeared on several magazine covers in the United States, including Ebony, Upscale, and Essence.
-The singer later traveled to Canada, where she was a guest on Much on Demand, MuchMoreMusic Live, and Canada AM.
-Jackson made a brief return to her home country to perform at MSN Music's studios and at the Wango Tango concert before moving on to Japan, where she made an unannounced performance at the MTV Video Music Awards Japan and was the recipient of the "Inspiration Award".
+The singer later traveled to Canada, where she was a guest on Much on Demand, and MuchMoreMusic Live, Jackson made a brief return to her home country to perform at MSN Music's studios and at the Wango Tango concert before moving on to Japan, where she made an unannounced performance at the MTV Video Music Awards Japan and was the recipient of the "Inspiration Award".

 Following this, Jackson returned to Europe and was interviewed at Friday Night with Jonathan Ross before performing at Festivalbar in Italy, and on Gala Xacobeo in Spain, as well as appearing on a television special titled Janet hos Jarl, conducted by actor Jarl Friis-Mikkelsen.
 Upon returning to the United States, the singer made a surprise appearance on New York's Gay Pride March, and performed at the 2004 BET Awards; the awards show was televised without a delay, unlike most television shows which featured Jackson at the time.
 In November 2003, Jackson's official website confirmed that a world concert tour in support of Damita Jo would take place in summer 2004, following the album's release.
 Mario Winans was set to be one of the opening acts, but the tour never happened.